-or-

 reliability of say a 12" ruler.
 We measure how big a classroom is in terms of

-square feet, we measure the temperature of the room by using a thermometer, and
+square feet or cubic feet, we measure the temperature of the room by using a thermometer, and

-we use Ohm meters to determine the voltage, amperage, and resistance in a
+we use an Ohm meter to determine the voltage, amperage, and resistance in a

 circuit.
 In all of these examples, we are not assessing anything; we are simply